 Finding the best electricity tariff shouldn’t just be about cheaper rates.
 You should consider all of the features of an energy plan, like discounts and benefit periods, plus sign-up incentives.
 Each type of tariff will have an impact on your overall energy costs, so it’s important to do your research and work out which one is best suited to you.

-A time of use tariff can be a viable choice if you are time conscious of when you use energy.
+A time of use tariff can be a viable choice if you are conscious of when and how you use electricity.
 Given that time of use tariffs give you access to cheaper electricity rates during off peak times, you could decrease your energy bills.
 However, it’s worth noting that your tariff is not the only aspect contributing to overall electricity costs.

 Share this article